debkanikagupta/debkanikagupta.github.io/_pages/about.md

 I  have managed multiple research assistance projects under senior academics such as Professors Giorgio Fazio, Sugata Marjit, and Simon Hussain.
 I have independently planned and organised two international academic conferences.
 I have contributed to departmental service through roles such as PhD student representative and university panelist for outreach programmes.

-Future Research: Over the last decade, trade disruptions like the US-China trade war, COVID-19, Brexit, and tariffs given the presidential elections of the US have placed the UK at the center of a perfect storm.
-I plan to develop multi-country DSGE models and Structural Bayesian VARs to analyse these issues, with three research papers in mind.

 Here is my [CV](files/Debkanika_CV%20(36).pdf).